-How to get there from Antigua
+How to get from Antigua to Lake Atitlan

 Visiting Santa Cruz La Laguna

+On the first day, we took the water taxi to Santa Cruz, a 10-minutes ride for 15 Quetzales.
+When arriving at Santa Cruz, you see the tuk-tuk waiting for passengers.
+As you know, Santa Cruz La Laguna’s village is at an altitude of 600 meters.
 However, walking is likely the best option as you have some partial views of Lake Atitlan on the way to the village.
 There is also a walking trail to Jaibalito, the neighboring town of Santa Cruz.

 A late afternoon walk in Panajachel

-So coming back from Santa Cruz La Laguna, we headed to Calle Santander – the main street of Panajachel where you find plenty of handicrafts, restaurants, and bars.
+Since we arrived in Panajachel, we haven’t been around yet, but we still have the time.
+This village is relatively small and doesn’t need one day to see it.
+So coming back from Santa Cruz La Laguna, we headed to Calle Santander – the main street of Panajachel.
+So there you find plenty of handicrafts, restaurants, and bars.

-Visit the three villages
+Visit the three villages in Lake Atitlan

-San Pedro la laguna
+San Pedro la laguna, Lake Atitlan

-We start in San Pedro just 20 minutes from Panajachel.
-The boat in the morning swamped with tourist press each other on a bench.
-Why is everyone going to San Pedro and why it is so popular?
+We start in San Pedro, just 20 minutes boat ride from Panajachel.
+The boat in the morning was too crowded, and we were pressing each other on a bench.

+What is so prevalent in San Pedro?
+Why is everyone going there?
 Have you ever heard of a party town in Lake Atitlan?
 This village is very known, especially for backpackers.

 San Juan la laguna